Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 > 📖 Read more about queuing in
 > [Azure Well-Architected Framework - App design for performance efficiency].

+> ### 🧩 Async Request-Reply pattern
+>
+> Avoid having frontend hosts performing long-running tasks.
+Instead, have the frontend host
+> initiate a background processor to complete the task, and allow the client to obtain the status of
+> the task.
+>
+> 📖 Read the full [Async Request-Reply pattern].

+> ### 🧩 Publisher-Subscriber pattern
+>
+> Have application components publish messages into a message broker (often a queue, but not
+> necessarily).
+Consumers then subscribe to that broker and receive messages as they are available.
+>
+> 📖 Read the full [Publisher-Subscriber pattern].

+> ### 🧩 Queue-based Load Leveling pattern
+>
+> Once a queue is employed (e.g. as per the [Publisher-Subscriber pattern]), the system processing
+> messages from the queue can process at a consistent rate.
+This supports elastic scaling since new
+> workers can be provisioned and deprovisioned based on queue length.
+>
+> 📖 Read the full [Queue-based Load Leveling pattern].

+> ### 🧩 Competing Consumers pattern
+>
+> Multiple workers can subscribe to a single queue.
+They 'compete' for messages, letting the queue
+> deliver messages to each one, and can obtain further messages as they complete the processing of
+> each message.
+This helps to balance the workload between workers.
+>
+> 📖 Read the full [Competing Consumers pattern].

 Another approach for a loosely coupled solution architecture is the [Event-driven architecture style].
 In these architectures, subcomponents or microservices publish events, and other parts of the system listen to those events and perform their own actions